Patriotic Country

 Patriotic Country is a series of three albums featuring American patriotic-themed country music.
-The series, which has sold over 400,000 copies, is part of Music For a Cause, a record label committed to using the power of song, to help raise awareness and funds for worthy charities.
-By combining philanthropy with entertainment, they provide a benefit to both those in need and those who contribute.
+The series, which has sold over 400,000 copies, is part of Music For a Cause, a record label aiming to help raise awareness and funds for worthy charities.
 The Patriotic Country series benefits charities related to the Armed Forces such as the USO, Our Military Kids, and the Armed Forces YMCA.

 Patriotic Country

 Released in 2004, Patriotic Country was the first CD released in the Patriotic Country Series.
 Track 4 on the first album was exclusive to the album.
 Proceeds from sales of the first album benefit the USO and several other military-related charities.
 Lee Greenwood and the Warren Brothers were the official spokesman for PC1.